 In severe cases, the uric acid deposits are so large that they can extend out to the skin and beyond.
 These large deposits around the joints and cartilage (such as the outer ear) are called tophi.
 Gout can also cause severe bursitis, which is inflammation of the fluid-filled sacs that cushion and protects tissues.

 Most people with gout have elevated uric acid levels for a long time, often up to 20 years, before the first gout attack.

 Certain high-protein foods can make the body produce too much uric acid, triggering gout.
 Beverages such as tea, coffee, cocoa, and especially alcohol in any form lead to extra water loss from the body, which can cause an attack.
-Certain medications can hamper the kidneys' ability to clear out uric acid, including low-dose ASA* (Apirin) and diuretics ("water pills").
+Certain medications can hamper the kidneys' ability to clear out uric acid, including low-dose ASA* (Apirin),diuretics ("water pills"), levodopa, and niacin.
 Certain conditions can also increase your risk of developing gout such as obesity, chronic kidney disease type 2 diabetes, high blood pressure and high cholesterol.
 Sudden changes in diet and weight gain or loss can also lead to gout.

 Symptoms and Complications

 The symptoms of a gout attack are almost unmistakeable.
 Typically, a person will go to bed feeling fine, then wake up during the night with intense pain in the big toe (more than half of first-time gout cases involve this joint).
 At first it feels like a bucket of cold water has been poured over the joint, but soon there's an agonizing sensation of stretching and tearing, along with pressure and tightness.
 The affected area also becomes red, hot, and extremely sensitive to touch – even a bed sheet can make it hurt more.
 The swelling often spreads over more of the foot, making it impossible to put on a shoe.
 A low-grade fever may also develop.